microsoft/TypeScript-Website/packages/shiki-twoslash/README.md

 - [eleventy-plugin-shiki-twoslash](https://www.npmjs.com/package/eleventy-plugin-shiki-twoslash) - A plugin for 11ty
 - [gatsby-remark-shiki-twoslash](https://www.npmjs.com/package/gatsby-remark-shiki-twoslash) - For instantly using with Gatsby
 - [vuepress-plugin-shiki-twoslash](https://www.npmjs.com/package/vuepress-plugin-shiki-twoslash) - A plugin for Vuepress
-- [hexo-shiki-twoslash](https://www.npmjs.com/package/hexo-shiki-twoslash) - A plugin for HExo
+- [hexo-shiki-twoslash](https://www.npmjs.com/package/hexo-shiki-twoslash) - A plugin for Hexo

 Or you can use the API directly in a Node.js script: